PhoneIn/docs/docs/getting-started.md

 Phonein has two (2) parts:

 1. The Phonein intercom, or hardware
-2. The Phonein mobile apps for Android and iOS
+2. The Phonein mobile app for Android and iOS

 Once you have installed a Phonein device in your office or residence, you can open your door using your mobile device.
 You can also use Phonein to allow guests or employees access to your building or residence/office.